- About FASS

 - Faculty & staff portal

-The Cormack Awards were established by former Faculty of Arts and Social Sciences Dean Lesley Cormack to celebrate excellence and innovation in teaching within the faculty.
-The award recognizes the passion that faculty bring to the classroom, and the difference they make to their students’ education.
+The Cormack Awards were established by former Faculty of Arts and Social Sciences Dean Lesley Cormack in 2010 to celebrate excellence and innovation in teaching within the faculty.
+The award recognizes the passion that faculty bring to the classroom, quality of pedegogy and the value they bring to their students’ education and the FASS teaching community.

-The Dean of the Faculty of Arts and Social Sciences presents up to four Cormack Teaching Awards annually, one each at the ranks of lecturer (or senior lecturer), assistant professor, associate professor, and full professor.
+The Dean of the Faculty of Arts and Social Sciences presents up to four Cormack Teaching Awards annually, one each at the ranks of lecturer (or senior lecturer or university lecturer), assistant professor, associate professor, and full professor.

 2019 Cormack Award winners